List of patent claim types: Exhausted combination

 In United States patent law, an exhausted-combination claim comprises a claim (usually a machine claim) in which a novel device is combined with conventional elements in a conventional manner.

-An example would be a claim to a conventional disc drive with a novel motor, to a personal computer (PC) containing a novel microprocessor, or to a conventional grease gun having a new kind of nozzle.In Lincoln Engineering, the inventor invented a new and improved coupling device to attach a nozzle to a grease gun.
-The patent, however, claimed the whole combination of grease gun, nozzle, and coupling.
-The Supreme Court stated that "the improvement of one part of an old combination gives no right to claim that improvement in combination with other old parts which perform no new function in the combination."
-It then concluded that the inventor's "effort, by the use of a combination claim, to extend the monopoly of his invention of an improved form of chuck or coupler to old parts or elements having no new function when operated in connection with the coupler renders the claim void."
+An example would be a claim to a conventional disc drive with a novel motor, to a personal computer (PC) containing a novel microprocessor, or to a conventional grease gun having a new kind of nozzle.
 A far-fetched example, but one that illustrates the principle, would be a claim to an automobile containing a novel brake pedal.

-The Federal Circuit held in 1984 that the doctrine of exhausted combination is outdated and no longer reflects the law.In re Bernhardt, 417 F.2d 1395 (Ct.
-Cus. & Pat.
-App.
-1969).
+The Federal Circuit held in 1984 that the doctrine of exhausted combination is outdated and no longer reflects the law.
 In its 2008 decision in Quanta Computer, Inc. v.
 LG Electronics, Inc., however, the Supreme Court seems to have assumed without any discussion that its old precedents are still in force, at least for purposes of the exhaustion doctrine.

 Exhausted combination claims can have practical significance in at least two contexts.
 First is royalties.
 On the one hand, there is the possibility of the royalty base being inflated (since a car containing a novel brake pedal sells for more than the brake pedal itself would) or creating at least an opportunity to levy royalties at more than one level of distribution (an issue in the Quanta case).
 On the other hand, the royalties may not be just without a proper combination of elements.
 A second context is that of statutory subject matter under the machine-or-transformation test.
 By embedding a claim that does not satisfy the machine-or-transformation test in a combination with other equipment, it may make it possible to at least appear to satisfy that test.